 If going to Amsterdam Central station (known as Amsterdam Centraal or Amsterdam CS) make sure you get on the correct train!
 Trains going to Amsterdam Zuid, Amsterdam RAI or Amsterdam Bijlmer ArenA use a different route and DO NOT go to Central station.
 Every day quite a number of people get on the wrong train and the odd lost soul ends up in Utrecht!

-Not sure which station in Amsterdam?
-Then familiarise yourself with our Amsterdam Rail Network Map
+Which station in Amsterdam?
+Familiarise yourself with our Amsterdam Rail Network Map